What I Wish All Kids Of Divorced Parents Thought About The Holidays

 The first time I spent the holidays with the boys, I was uncertain what to expect and a little cautious.

-The way things worked out, our first holiday together was New Years.
-Cameron, our youngest, was only 13 at the time, and he was required transfer flights in traveling from his mom’s home to our new home in the other side of the country.
+The way things worked out, our first holiday together was New Year’s.
+Cameron, our youngest, was only 13 at the time, and he was required to transfer flights in traveling from his mom’s home to our new home on the other side of the country.
 Because none of the adults involved, much less Cameron, was comfortable with him doing this on his own, his older brother, Anthony, came along with Cam to visit us.

 The boys were extremely happy to be spending time with their dad.
 I did my best to make sure we all had a fun time and celebrated the New Year in a way that everyone could participate in.
 (I bought some fun champagne flutes and chilled a bunch of Dr Pepper.
 Instead of toasting in the New Year with a glass of champagne, we welcomed it with our Dr Pepper and a burping contest.
 Talk about unusual and fun!)

 I also was confused about Cam’s repeated asking about when he and Anthony were going to leave.
-Back then, I wasn’t sure if he was asking because he was homesick, because he couldn’t remember, or because of some other reason.
+Back then, I wasn’t sure why he was asking.
+Was it because he was homesick, because he couldn’t remember, or because of some other reason?
 Now, after learning all I’ve learned about blended families and enjoying my bonus family, I understand that it was probably a combination of all of the above.
-I understand that the other reason was just a fact of having two different homes – one with Mom and one (in our case, very far away) with Dad.
+I also know that there was one other very important reason.
+He had two different homes – one with Mom and one with Dad that was VERY far away from Mom’s.

 The thing is kids with divorced parents need help to get there.
 And it’s up to us, their divorced parents along with their bonus parents to help.
 We need to be OK – really, genuinely OK – with knowing the kids love their other parent and bonus parent and that they have fun with them.
 It’s only by being OK with this knowledge that any of us are going to be able to provide a safe place for the kids to just be themselves and not worry about having to act a particular way in front of us.
 By doing this we can go a long way to eliminating the guilt that so many kids with divorced parents experience during the holidays.